Flashcards in Role of the nephron in osmoregulation Deck (13):

 -the formation of glomerular filtrate by ultrafiltration

--reabsorption of glucose and water by the proximal convoluted tubule
+-re absorption of glucose and water by the proximal convoluted tubules

 -maintenance of a gradient of sodium ions in the medulla by the loop of Henle